Arnav618/lending-club-credit-risk/README.md

 ## Key Findings

 - **Caught and fixed data leakage**: the top feature's mutual information score  dropped from 0.47 to 0.04 once post-outcome columns (fields only known after  a loan's fate is decided) were removed — the "before" model was learning the answer, not predicting it.
 - **Tuned XGBoost reached AUC 0.7265** (baseline: 0.7177), with the improvement confirmed via bootstrap confidence interval [0.7127, 0.7226].
 - **Statistically validated key risk drivers** using t-tests (p < 0.001), so  the drivers reported aren't just high on a feature-importance chart — they  hold up under a formal test.
-- **Cost-sensitive threshold analysis**: an initial assumption of 10% cost-per-default was replaced with the real interest-margin figure (27.2%), which shifted the optimal decision threshold from 0.25 to 0.50 — a concrete example of how a wrong cost assumption changes the actual lending decision, not just a metric.
+- **Cost-sensitive threshold analysis**: an initial 10% cost assumption for wrongly rejecting a good applicant was replaced with the real interest-margin figure (27.2%), shifting the optimal decision threshold from 0.25 to 0.50 — a concrete example of how a wrong cost assumption changes the actual lending decision, not just a metric.
+- **Quantified portfolio-level risk** using the industry-standard PD × LGD × EAD Expected Loss framework, calculating a real average Loss Given Default of 69.8% from historical repayment data — replacing a naive "100% loss on default" assumption with a defensible, calculated figure.

 ## Tech Stack